 - Plan a joint project.
 This can be a great time to nurture your child’s interests and spend some fun time together.
 Think about planting a garden; reading their favourite series of books; or restoring an old piece of furniture.
 The possibilities are endless!

 - Plan a few special days.
-We all need something to look forward to-whether it is a holiday in the sun or a picnic and play at the local park with their friends.
+We all need something to look forward whether it’s a picnic in the garden or a walk through the woods (remember social distancing).
 Getting them involved in the planning will keep them busy and make it even more special.

 - Give them some responsibility.
 Whatever their age, children can take some role in helping out around the house.
 It teaches responsibility, and it shows them that they are an important member of the family.
 Whether it is setting the table, unloading the dishwasher or cutting the grass, give them a job that is theirs.